Nick Venetucci: "The Pumpkin Man"

 The Venetucci pumpkin giveaways began in the 1950s.
 One day, Venetucci recalled, he was driving with a load of pumpkins and he just began stopping and giving away pumpkins to every child he saw.
 Later, children began stopping by his patch and receiving a free pumpkin on the site and a tradition was born.
 In all it is reckoned that more than 1 million pumpkins were given away by the Venetucci farm over half a century of Halloweens.

 Over the years, Venetucci won many awards at the Colorado State Fair for his farm products.

 In 1950s Venetucci became known as "The Pumpkin Man" as he received national recognition for his benevolence.
 "The Pumpkin Man's" fame went national in 1985 with an article in Reader's Digest.
 He was also a subject of Charles Kuralt's 1985 book, On the Road with Charles Kuralt.

 Venetucci's annual pumpkin giveaways started two weeks before Halloween.
 Teachers from area schools arranged pumpkin-gathering field trips to the Venetucci farm, with between 30,000 and 50,000 children participating in a typical year.
 Venetucci was on hand for the festivities until his final years, aided in the task by 10 to 12 local volunteers each day.

 In 2002 there were no pumpkins on the Venetucci farm for the first time in 66 years, as drought conditions kept the 91-year-old Nick Venetucci from planting.
 "I can't control the weather," Venetucci lamented.
 "With the drought, there was no way I could grow pumpkins.
 The ground was so hard I couldn't get a plow in it.
 It was so hot, even if I had planted, the pumpkins would have burned up."

 In 2003, Venetucci and his wife Bambi contacted the Pikes Peak Community Foundation and arranged for the philanthropic group to take over the farm, leasing it to the organization for 99 years.
 The foundation began to plant the farm again, growing corn and pumpkins, and relaunching the area's beloved pumpkin giveaway.
-Efforts have been made to grant the Venetucci farm a special conservation easement to ensure the survival of the pumpkin giveaway into the future.
+Venetucci Farm was also granted a special conservation easement to ensure the survival of the historic property and the pumpkin giveaway into the future.